ExiledNarwal28/rocknprog/web/en/_posts/2021-01-17-endpoints-and-routes-in-a-rest-api.md

 Resources are represented as clearly as possible, in collections and items.
 For instance, to get the book collection, we may use `/books`.
 To get a single book, so an item within that collection, we can use `/books/:bookId`.
 If we want the collection of pages for a given book, we have `/books/:bookId/pages`.

 Note that, here, `/books` is an endpoint.
-It's also the aggregate head in this example.
-In fact, the path to pages is also an endpoint, but I like seeing endpoints as the starting points in the API.
-Sorry if this generates some confusion.
-When we'll code all that, we'll convert each endpoint into a resource (the class, not the REST resource).
+It's also the aggregate head of this example.
+In fact, all paths, all routes, to a resource is an endpoint.
+When we'll code all that, we'll try to find a structure that is as clear as possible into small resources (here, I mean a class, not a REST resource).

 One last thing for resources : in REST, we call the path to a resource a URI, not a URL.
 URI is [Uniform Resource Identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier), while URL is [Uniform Resource Locator](https://en.wikipedia.org/wiki/URL).
 The difference is that when we want to access a resource from a root-endpoint (a simple slash, or something like /api, /apiv3, ...) using URL, we write directly the protocol , like "http://..." or "ftp://...", and the domain.
 With a URI' we can use many methods, which are actions, on a resource.
 Speaking of methods...